Jaxboards/Jaxboards/README.md

 - If it's a service install, install those special service tables.
 - Copy over the MySQL tables here.
 Service installs have an additional step of adding each board installed to the directory table.
 Once the database is imported, the admin user is created as well.

 After install the MySQL credentials are saved in `config.php`.
-This is copied over from `config.default.php` so you can see what the format looks like there.
+This is copied over from `config.default.json` so you can see what the format looks like there.

 `Service/blueprint.sql` contains the base tables and base data for the database for a single-board install.
 Every table is prefixed with `blueprint_` (and should be updated to match what the `sql_prefix` setting is in the `config.php` file before importing).
 In addition, a service install (multiple boards) has two additional tables, `directory` (containing a list of all the registered boards) and `banlist` (containing a list of IP addresses to ban).
 These are both described in the `Service/install.php` file.